Gold steadies as early Fed taper fears ebb - Up News Info

 U.S. gold futures eased 0.4% to $1,826.30.

-Limiting gold’s upside, the dollar index rose 0.1% after falling to a one-month trough in the last session.
+Limiting gold’s upside, the dollar index rose 0.1% after falling to a one-month low in the last session.

 Article content